gotify/website/docs/pushmsg.md

 > The message API takes an `extras` property that carries extra information with the message and describes how clients behave to this message.
 > See [message extras](msgextras.md) for more information.

+The `priority` parameter controls how clients present the message, f.ex. whether the Android app plays a notification sound.
+See [message priority](priority.md) for more information.

 As of gotify/server v1.2.0 only the `message` parameter is required.

 [Here are more examples for pushing messages in different languages.](more-pushmsg.md)